 BMI is a measure used to work out if your weight is healthy, based on a combination of your height and weight.
-You can calculate yours here.
+You can use the NHS calculator to work out yours.
 The ideal BMI for most adults is between 18.5 and 24.9.
 This is the healthy range.
 A BMI of below 18.5 puts you in the underweight range; a BMI of between 25 and 29.9 puts you in the ‘overweight’ range; and a BMI of between 30 and 39.9 puts you in the ‘obese’ range.

 Can I buy life insurance if I’ve got a low or high BMI?

 You should be able to buy life insurance if you’ve got a low or high BMI – i.e. a BMI that sits below or above the healthy range – though the success of your application and how much it will cost you will vary from insurer to insurer based on what your BMI is.
 They’ve all got different thresholds.
 Everyone who applies for life insurance has to answer questions about their: